leungkean/Group-Project/README.md

 <h1>Setup</h1>

-1) Install Pytorch, Torchvision, transformers, tensorboard `pip3 install pytorch torchvision transformers tensorboard`
+1) Install Pytorch, Torchvision, transformers, tensorboard `pip3 install torch torchvision transformers tensorboard`

 2) Download the SciQ dataset: https://allenai.org/data/sciq and unzip it in the directory in which you unzipped this project in a file titled **Sciq**